WebFiori/docs/class-response.md

 ## Custom Response Code

 By default, the class `Response` will send any output with code `200 - Ok`.
 But it is possible to send the response using different response code.
-The method the method [`Response::setCode()`](https://webfiori.com/docs/webfiori/http/Response#setCode) can be used to achive this.
+The method [`Response::setCode()`](https://webfiori.com/docs/webfiori/http/Response#setCode) can be used to achieve this.

 ``` php
 namespace app\ini\routes;